How to Choose a Travel Nursing Assignment

 Housing & Cost-of-Living Factors

-Most travel nursing agencies offer several housing options, like corporate housing or a housing stipend.
-While most of our travelers choose the stipend, a non-taxed reimbursement for housing costs, we still support them in finding comfortable, furnished, and safe housing options.
+Most travel nursing agencies offer several housing options, like corporate housing or a housing per diem.
+While most of our travelers choose the per diem, a non-taxed reimbursement for housing costs, we still support them in finding comfortable, furnished, and safe housing options.
 You can read more about our incredible housing department here.
 It’s an important factor when choosing an assignment.
 Places like San Fransisco are known for expensive housing costs and can be more difficult to find housing.
 Housing costs are high on the list of deciding factors for a lot of our travelers.